dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## Exploding struct.*

-A struct in DuckDB is a set of key/value pairs.
+A struct in DataMiner is a set of key/value pairs.
 Behind the scenes, a struct is stored with a separate column for each key.
 As a result, it is computationally easy to explode a struct into separate columns, and now it is also syntactically simple as well!
 This is another example of allowing SQL to handle dynamic column names.

 ```sql
 WITH damage_report AS (